rscarlisle/meetup-event-planner/README.md

 # Meetup Event Planner
+A responsive web application that allows the user to establish a meet-up event.

-Install following tools to get started
+Install following tools to get started:
 * NodeJS - install
 * npm install --global gulp-cli
 * cd to folder location